How can non-EU nationals start a business in Slovenia?

 In the case of a simple d.o.o.
 (LLC) (one shareholder) or in the case of a sole trader (s.p.), you may begin the establishment procedure via e-VEM; however, a digital certificate is required; or at one of the VEM points and at a notary.

 The establishment procedure at the VEM point and via e-VEM is free of charge.
 The company will be registered in approximately a week.

 Costs of procedure: EUR 0.00 at a VEM point; ca. EUR 300-500 at a notary

-All foreigners from non-EU countries need to get a work permit to work in Slovenia.
+All foreigners from non-EU countries need to get a single permit to reside and work in Slovenia.

-Foreigners can acquire work and residence permits by incorporating a company in Slovenia or by finding an employer who will employ them.
+Foreigners can acquire by incorporating a company in Slovenia or by finding an employer who will employ them.
 How to employ a non EU foreigner?

 Types of work permit:

 • Employment permit

 Foreigners who plan to set up their own company and manage it or find employment with it have various possibilities for obtaining a work permit according to the Employment and Work of Aliens Act (hereinafter referred to as the ZZDT-1 Act, Official Gazette of the Republic of Slovenia, no. 26/2011).